LiamMohler/reddit-clone/README.md

 # Reddit Clone

 A simple Reddit-style social app built with React and Firebase.
-Step 3 is optional.

 ---